 I will never go there, I decided.
 And I should probably apologize to Dane, I thought.

 But strange things happen when you get married.
-You lose a certain amount of control over your life; you can no longer just toss your shoes off anywhere you want; you have to immediately clean up the sink after trimming your beard and you have to take your wife to Venice when she wants to go.
+You lose a certain amount of control over your life; you can no longer just toss your shoes off anywhere you want; you have to immediately clean up the sink after trimming your beard, and you have to take your wife to Venice when she wants to go.

-And so last fall we went to Venice and I must say that I am glad we did.
+And so last fall we went to Venice, and I must say that I am glad we did.
 Venice is a masterpiece.
 No wonder so many movies have been shot there; no wonder it has captured the imagination of artists and poets for ages.

 As a photography enthusiast, I’ve rarely been someplace so perfectly photogenic and yet so hard to capture.
-It was difficult to convey the magic through my camera lens, impossible to sum up the juxtaposition of charm and grandeur in megapixels.
+It was challenging to convey the magic through my camera lens, impossible to sum up the juxtaposition of charm and grandeur in megapixels.
 I could spend a year photographing the city every day and not get tired of it.